-Red quinoa adds color to this warm, hearty salad; pickled sunchokes offer a snappy counterpoint to the roasted turnips, carrots, parsnips and radishes.
+Red quinoa, which is similar in flavor and texture to white quinoa, adds color to this warm, hearty salad, and pickled sunchokes offer a snappy counterpoint to the roasted root vegetables.

 - 6 tbsp. kosher salt, plus more

 - 8 oz. sunchokes, unpeeled and cut into 1/4-inch-thick batons

 - 1 cup champagne vinegar

 - 2 tbsp. sugar

 - 1 tsp.
 Aleppo pepper

 - 4 each red radishes, small kohlrabi, small parsnips, and small turnips, halved

 - 2 small daikon radishes, halved and cut crosswise into 1/2-inch slices